 From her early years growing up in a rural commune through to later travels abroad, Naomi has soaked up inspiration at every turn.
 Her aim is to promote food that’s nourishing and healthy, yes, but also comforting and delightful.
 Want to learn how to eat well and nurture a healthy digestive system?
 Turn to Naomi’s successful books or join her on one of her thought-provoking cookery courses.

-At Coombe Farm Organic we’re delighted to have collaborated with Naomi to bring you a meat box packed with exciting cuts perfect for recipes that promote gut health.
-She’s curated the contents so you can cook satisfying hearty meals for which your belly will thank you.
+At Coombe Farm Organic we’re delighted to meet with Naomi to chat all things meat with exciting cuts perfect for recipes that promote gut health.
+She’s happy you can cook satisfying hearty meals for which your belly will thank you.

 A Word From Naomi…